 The process of ensuring that a client’s financial life is in order often includes making arrangements for how the estate will be settled upon the client’s death.
-Many people falsely think estate planning is important only if they have a net worth in excess of the federal or state exemption.
+Many people falsely think estate planning is important only if they have a net worth in excess of the current federal or state exemption.
 The exemption, however, addresses only the estate taxes that could be due.
 Estate planning is much broader; it encompasses understanding how your estate will be settled after you pass away and creating the various documents to ensure that processes will take place according to your wishes.
 As the first step in gathering key information, GCD has developed a Survivor(s) Information Listing, which summarizes ALL financial and non-financial information about you (and your spouse) so your survivors can easily find the information needed to help settle your estate.

 Significant issues to consider, in addition to striving to minimize estate tax payable upon either your death or the death of your spouse, include the following: